Mark Grisanti: 2012 State Senate campaign

 Grisanti's same-sex marriage vote also cost him the Conservative Party line.
 Both the Conservative Party and the National Organization for Marriage endorsed Charles Swanick to run against Sen. Grisanti in 2012.

 Grisanti won re-election in the 2012 general election, receiving 63,683 votes.
 Democratic candidate Michael L. Amodeo came in second with 45,140 votes, Charles Swanick received 15,027 votes on the Conservative line, and Gregory Davis received 3,078 votes on the Working Families Party line.

 2014 State Senate campaign

 Sen. Grisanti was defeated by Kevin Stocker in a Republican primary in September 2014.
-While Sen. Grisanti remained in the 2014 general election race on a third-party line, he finished in third place in a hotly contested election; the winner, Democrat Marc Panepinto, received only 3,681 votes more than Grisanti did.
+While Sen. Grisanti remained in the 2014 general election race on the Independence Party line, he finished in third place in a hotly contested election; the winner, Democrat Marc Panepinto, received only 3,681 votes more than Grisanti did.

 Tenure

 Grisanti had declared his opposition to same-sex marriage during his 2010 campaign.
 On June 24, 2011, following multiple meetings with Democratic New York Governor Andrew Cuomo, Grisanti voted in favor of the Marriage Equality Act, which allows gender-neutral marriages for both same- and opposite-sex couples in New York.
 Grisanti stated that he had researched the issue and that "a man can be wiser today than yesterday, but there can be no respect for that man if he has failed to do his duty."
 Grisanti was one of four Republican state senators that voted in favor of the Marriage Equality Act.

 On February 11, 2012, Grisanti was involved in an altercation at a fundraising gala held at the Seneca Niagara Casino.
 The altercation involved a casino shareholder who accused the senator of hating the Seneca nation, which owns the casino.
 Grisanti said he had been attacked after trying to mediate a dispute, but some witnesses told reporters that he was the aggressor.
 No charges were filed.

 In January 2013, Sen. Grisanti voted in favor of the NY SAFE Act, a controversial gun control measure.

 Also in 2013, Grisanti was a signatory to an amicus curiae brief submitted to the Supreme Court in support of same-sex marriage in the Hollingsworth v.
 Perry case.